Thairo Estrada Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 12th in the league.
+- The Padres pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.79 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranks seventh among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.